perticascatalin/Learning/DPML/mcsp.md

 - `all_diff(v_i)`
 - `all_diff((v_i+1 - v_i) % n)`, `i <= n-1`

 **Note**: the above assumes that the notes (from a whole chromatic scale) are labeled as integers: 1, 2, ..., 12.
 These will represent the notes A, A#, B, C, ...
-G, G# in an octave.
-However, in my own experiments, I use 0, 0.5, 1, ..., 6 instead, so that intervals (the distance between) are then directly measured in tones, like they are in music.
+G, G# in an octave, with `n = 12`.
+Depending on the use case, we might want to use notes or pitches (= notes + octave, then we go above 12, but 13 will simply represent note 1, with an octave higher - eg. note 1 is C0, then note 13 is C1).
+However, in my own experiments, I use 0, 0.5, 1, ..., 6 instead, so that intervals (the distance between 2 notes) are then directly measured in tones, like they are in music (eg. `tone + semitone = 1.5`, and not 3).

-Although the related studies do not mention this, the concept of using 12 different pitches (from the chromatic scale) within any contiguous sequence of 12 notes is the basis for the **twelve-tone serialism** method of composition.
+Although the related studies do not mention this, the concept of using 12 different pitches / notes (from the chromatic scale) within any contiguous sequence of 12 notes is the basis for the **twelve-tone serialism** method of composition.
 This originated in the 1920s (see [M8]), so it is a very modern approach to musical composition.
-The purpose of using 12 different pitches is for the melody to not belong to a specific key.
+The purpose of using 12 different pitches is for the melody not to belong to a specific key.

 [Sample from serialist composer Schoenberg](https://www.youtube.com/watch?v=vqODySSxYpc)